MCP-Mirror/ggoodman_mcp/README.md

 Search the public MCP server Registry for servers matching the query.
 A rich description will be shown for matching servers.

-## mcp server install <server[@<version>]>
+## mcp package install <package[@<version>]>

-Install an MCP server from the public server Registry.
-This will start a flow that captures any required configuration for the MCP Server, persist it locally and then start it.
+Install an MCP Server from the public package Registry.
+This will start a flow that captures any required configuration for the MCP package, persist it locally and then start it.

-## mcp server uninstall <server>
+## mcp package uninstall <package>

 Uninstall an MCP Server that was previously installed.
 Running clients will be notified such that they reload resources, tools, etc.